 These rules are authorized by the City Charter and the Coos Bay Municipal Ordinances.
 The Council shall review these rules periodically.
-Amendments shall be adopted by ordinance, as required by the Charter.
+Amendments shall be adopted by resolution.
 The Council rules are not intended to replace or supersede any applicable federal or state laws or regulations or provisions of the City Charter.
 The Council may by majority vote in an open Council meeting waive any Council rule for a specific situation.